AleksandarIlievski/AI-karaoke/README.md

 It was noted that there was a 0-value-issue with the 6th row in the third column, which was a bug that could not be resolved after multiple attempts.
 Despite this, the mean was still taken over the remaining 7 tracks.

 ## Difficulties

+- **Polyphonic Segments**: We encountered challenges when it came to aligning the video with the transcript in cases where multiple people are singing.
+The issue arose as it became difficult to accurately match the speech with the corresponding audio in such scenarios.
+- **Lack of Training Data**: We had a lack of data in the form of songs with corresponding transcripts that included start and end timestamps.
+This made it difficult to properly align the video with the transcript when people were singing.
+To overcome this challenge, alternative methods such as using audio separation techniques were used to better isolate the voices in the audio.
+However, having more comprehensive training data would have greatly improved the accuracy and effectiveness of the alignment process.

 ## Discussion

 ## Acknowledgements